z-dev/wordpress-bootstrap/README.md

 * `scripts/buildTheme.sh` build the theme to `build` folder
 * `scripts/attachToWordpress.sh` Attach to docker container.
 * `scripts/resetDockerMachine.sh` Reset docker-machine virtual machine so you can start again.
+* `scripts/createThemeZip.sh` Creates a zip you can put into wordpress.

 ### Activating the Theme